 Announced in June 2024, the Astro Content Layer API is a new approach to working with local and remote content sources in Astro.
-Built upon the Content Collections API, the Content Layer API is designed to be more flexible and powerful and is available behind an experimental flag starting with Astro 4.14.
+Built upon the Content Collections API, the Content Layer API is designed to be more flexible and powerful and is generally available in Astro 5.0 and later.

 Prerequisites

-You will need to have an existing Starlight website using Astro 4.14 or later.
+You will need to have an existing Starlight website.

 Install the feed loader